-Hordenine is a naturally occurring substance found in several plants and fruits, including barley (from which its name originates: Hordeum vulgare), seaweeds, Aconitum tanguticum (Maxim.)
+Hordenine is a naturally occurring substance found in several plants, including barley (from which its name originates: Hordeum vulgare), seaweeds, Aconitum tanguticum (Maxim.)
 Stapf, Senecio scandens, Coryphantha ramillosa, and Citrus aurantium (bitter orange).
 Hordenine also can be made in a laboratory (that is, as a synthetic chemical).
 Both natural and synthetic hordenine might promote stimulant effects.

-Hordenine is structurally similar to other natural phenethylamines (which act to stimulate the body), such as N-methyltyramine and synephrine, and appears to be structurally related to ephedrine.
-In fact, when ephedra-containing products were removed from the dietary supplement market due to safety concerns, other stimulant substances began to emerge as ingredients in dietary supplement products marketed for weight loss and athletic performance.
-Currently, hordenine is on the U.S. Food & Drug Administration (FDA) Dietary Supplement Ingredient Advisory List because it does not appear to be a lawful dietary supplement ingredient, and there is “inadequate information to provide reasonable assurance [that hordenine] does not present a significant or unreasonable risk of illness or injury.”
+Hordenine is structurally similar to other natural phenethylamines (which act to stimulate the body), such as N-methyltyramine and synephrine, and it appears to be structurally related to ephedrine.
+In fact, when ephedra-containing products were removed from the dietary supplement market due to safety concerns, other stimulant substances (including hordenine) began to emerge as ingredients in dietary supplement products marketed for weight loss and athletic performance.

 What does the science say?